Dreaming381/Latios-Framework-Documentation/Contributing.md

 If you would like a copy of any experimental version of the framework, especially if you wish to develop new features against it and make some of the existing experimental features release-viable, let me know.
-But don’t expect that unreleased experimental stuff to not obliterate your nose with awfulness.
+But don’t expect that unreleased experimental stuff to not obliterate your senses with awfulness.

 ## “I’d love to help, but the stuff you do is way over my head!”

+You are underestimating yourself, my patience, and the reachability of low-hanging fruits.

+I don’t mind explaining things, or breaking down tricky problems into logical steps.
+But also, while I tend to tackle hard problems, there’s also a lot of trivial things not done either because I haven’t needed it in a personal project yet, or simply haven’t gotten around to it.
+If you don’t already have a particular feature in mind, pick an area that is of interest to you, and ask if there is any work to be done in that area.
-You don’t need to develop new features to help out.

-Us the framework to write stuff, make stuff, and share stuff.
+But you also don’t need to develop new features to help out.
+Use the framework to write stuff, make stuff, and share stuff.
 Anything helps, whether it be blog of misadventures, a cute little prototype, a tutorial video, some test assets you’d like to see in a future sample, anything really.

-You can also collaborate by building the test project for a new feature, and letting me build the feature inside the project.
-This speeds up development more than you think, and it is a good way to prioritize the feature you want sooner.
+You can also collaborate by building the test project for a new feature, and letting me build the feature inside that project.
+This speeds up development more than you think, and it is a good way to get the feature you want sooner.

 ## Non-Code Contributions